nix-caliga/nix-caliga/README.md

 ## Current features

-> Currently in the very early stages.
+> Currently in the early stages.
 > Heavily based on numtide's [system-manager](https://github.com/numtide/system-manager), with a number of modules copied directly from it and adjusted to work with bootc image layering.

-- Systemd configuration through familiar NixOS-based `systemd` options.
-- File creation/placement through NixOS-based `environment.etc`, `environment.usr` and `systemd.tmpfiles` options.
-- User/group creation and management with NixOS-based `users.users` options, powered by userborn (as [system-manager](https://github.com/numtide/system-manager) does).
-- Automatic bootc update management with optional authentication.
-- SELinux configuration and default labels for Nix store paths.
-- Nix-daemon, not required for nix-caliga images, but is an optional service you can enable
-- Nix packages to $PATH with `environment.systemPackages`
-- Bootc's ostree-prepare-root configuration at `bootc.ostree-prepare-root`
-- Optional nix configured containerfile to handle tasks streamLayeredImage can't (rebuild initramfs etc)
-- Testing against Fedora's bootc images, and expanding to ublue and projectbluefin/dakota images.
-All modules are disabled by default, and you opt in to the parts of nix-caliga you need.
+Core functionality such as `environment.etc`, `users.users`, `systemd.services` are all in place, as well as SELinux support, optional nix-daemon installation and others.
+For full details check [the documentation](nix-caliga.github.io/nix-caliga/) or review the code itself at [/modules](https://github.com/nix-caliga/nix-caliga/tree/main/modules).
+Support for Agenix, Home-manager and Microvm.nix is available out of the box for testing as well.
+See the [/examples](https://github.com/nix-caliga/nix-caliga/tree/main/examples).

 ## Tested images

 Fedora-bootc is the primary image that I am working with and is the focus.
 Thankfully most common bootc images are also based on Fedora.
 I have done minimal testing with these other bootc images.
-Testing on a fresh VM I have confirmed:
-- SELinux
-- User creation
-- Systemd services
-- Etc/usr and tmpfile creation
-- Regen'ing initramfs to setup a tranisent etc via caliga.core.containerfile

-Are all working.
-So far I have not tested on bare metal, or with an updating system.
+But everything appears to be working.

 | Image | `caliga.os` | Notes |
 | --- | --- | --- |